ervandew/eclim/src/doc/content/guides/java/project.rst

 After creating a project, the next thing you'll probably want to do is edit your project's settings.
-To do this you can use the
+To do this you can use the :ref:`:ProjectSettings <projectsettings>` command.
-<a href="../../vim/common/project.html#ProjectSettings">**:ProjectSettings**</a>
-command.
 If your current Vim window's working directory is at or under the project's root directory then you can execute the **:ProjectSettings** with no arguments, otherwise you will need to supply the project name.

 .. code-block:: vim